Free Internal Communications Plan Template for a successful, tailored strategy

 Determine who your internal communication plan will be addressing.
 The reality is that different segments of your workforce may have different communication needs.
 Another important factor is that job families vary in different industries.
 For instance, those in the health industry will be very different from those in the banking sector.

-David Grossman offers some invaluable advice.
 Don’t confuse your target audience with stakeholders.
 Your audience is made up of those who will receive your messages.
-Stakeholders, on the other hand, are people and organizations that have the ability to influence outcomes.
+Stakeholders, on the other hand, are people and organizations that can influence outcomes.

 Best Practice: Segment your audience based on job roles, departments, or any other relevant criteria to tailor your messages.